iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

 `cy.on("redo", function(actionName, args){} )`
 Calls registered function with action name actionName via actionFunction(args) *Note that args are returned from opposite action like (undo => redo || redo => undo)

+`ur.getPaddingsMap()`
+Get the current paddings of the parent nodes in a specific format used in this extension to use it as the 'args.paddingsToReturn' parameter.

 `ur.isUndoStackEmpty()`
 Get whether undo stack is empty (namely is undoable)